rabbitmq/rabbitmq-java-client/RUNNING_TESTS.md

 ## Running a Specific Test Suite

-To run a specific test suite you should execute one of the following in the top-level directory of the source tree:
+To run a specific test suite, execute one of the following in the top-level directory of the source tree:

 * To run the client unit tests: